-She flopped backwards down onto the bed and stared at the ceiling for a while, puzzling over the mystery Ilyin was expecting her to solve.
-Tracking people down like that took a lot more time and resources than he seemed to expect, especially if they had no police file to pull up.
-If Brooke was going to be honest with herself, she wasn’t even sure this woman would even be possible to find if she had no record, and especially if she was none of what she claimed to be.
-And that was all ignoring the absolute headache that the added complexity of her apparent knowledge of powerful magic gave to the case.
-If she could turn Jack Ilyin into a hulking giant, and a household appliance into a charming robot butler, then what’s to say that she couldn’t teleport herself right on out of the country?
-Or change her own appearance to look like someone completely different?
-Or… whisk herself away into some parallel dimension?
+She flopped backwards down onto the bed and stared at the ceiling for a while, puzzling over the mystery Jackson David Ilyin was expecting her to solve.
+Tracking people down took a lot more time and resources than he seemed to expect, especially if they had no police record to pull up.
+If Brooke was going to be honest with herself, she was beginning to doubt that this woman would ever be found if she didn’t want to be.
+And that was all ignoring the added complexity of her apparent knowledge of powerful magic.
+If she could turn Jack Ilyin into a hulking giant, and a household appliance into a charming robot butler, then what’s to say that she couldn’t teleport herself halfway across the country?
+Or change her appearance to look like someone completely different?
 Brooke groaned and rolled over to clutch a pillow.
 This was going to be an absolute nightmare.

-And what then?
-If Ilyin never returned to normal, would he let her go or would he try to keep her imprisoned here out of spite?
+And what was the countdown?
+Was she coming back?
+Was something worse going to happen to him?
+And if Ilyin never returned to normal, would he let her go or would he try to hold her hostage out of spite?